-- a) Include bilinguals as part of the norming sample - b) Consider the threat of content bias - c) Use assessment according to the purpose for which it was designed - d) Develop scoring criteria sensitive to differentiating between content knowledge and abilities and language.
+- (a) Include bilinguals as part of the norming sample - (b) Consider the threat of content bias - (c) Use assessment according to the purpose for which it was designed - (d) Develop scoring criteria sensitive to differentiating between content knowledge and abilities and language.

 To address the documented shortcomings of testing, emergent bilingual students have traditionally been given test accommodations (Rueda, 2005).
-However, research clarifies that, a reduction in the performance gap between bilinguals and other students is observed only when linguistic modification of questions is done (Abedi, Lord, & Plummer, 1997; Abedi, 2004; Abedi, Hofstetter, & Lord, 2004).
-This argument is also supported by Butler & Stevens (1997) when they recommend that for accommodations to work they must be matched to the specific characteristics and needs of students taking the test.
+However, research clarifies that, a reduction in the performance gap between bilinguals and other students is observed only when linguistic modification of questions is done (Abedi, 2004; Abedi, Hofstetter, & Lord, 2004; Abedi, Lord, & Plummer, 1997).
+This argument is also posed by Butler and Stevens (1997) when they recommend that for accommodations to work they must be matched to the specific characteristics and needs of students taking the test.

 The notion of testing bilingually is a viable alternative in effectively assessing the knowledge and abilities of multilingual students.
-Studies have identified some weaknesses in relying on test translations as a way to assess bilingual students (August & Hakuta, 1998; García, 2009).
+Studies have identified some weaknesses in relying on test translations as a way to assess MLL/ELL students (August & Hakuta, 1998; García, 2009).
 Abedi (2004) argues that the language of instruction needs to be the language used for assessment.
 Therefore, if two languages are used to teach students, these languages should also be used to assess them (Peña & Bedore, 2011).